 Trail bikes, a versatile model designed for general use, is the most popular type of mountain bike.
 Cross-country bikes are available to travel further at a faster speed than trail bikes.
 Fat bikes, a subcategory that includes beach cruiser bikes, feature wider than usual tires that can handle sand and snow.
 All-mountain bikes are designed for the steepest hills and toughest terrain with added performance features meant for experienced trail riders.

 If you want a bike that you can just as easily ride to work and take to the state park on the weekend, consider a hybrid bike.
+You will need to spend some time researching to find the best hybrid bikes under 500.
 This versatile style includes features of both a road bike and a mountain bike, allowing riders to experience the best of both worlds.
 Although the world of hybrid bikes includes significant variance, most models feature a flat handlebar, responsive brakes, slim tires and a shock-absorbing fork.
 Tires are usually 700 cc, though some hybrid bikes have 26-inch wheels.

 Some hybrid bikes are slightly more suited for the road, while others can tackle steep trails in addition to gentle descents and dirt roads.
 Some have just one gear while others have more than two dozen.
 Explore the features carefully before making your selection in this category.